nass59/turborepo-nextjs/README.md

 - 🎨 Styled using **Tailwind CSS**
 - 👨‍🎨 Styleguide using **Storybook**
 - ⚡️ Validations using **Zod**
+- 🛟 Validation for type-safe environment variables using **T3 Env**
 - 👷🏼‍♂️ Written in **TypeScript**

 ## What's inside?